Ethendis/SF-Font/README.md

 python character_map.py
 ```

-The training data files tree should be (The data examples are shown in directory data_examples/train/)：
+The training data files tree should be (The data examples are shown in directory `datas_examples`)：
 ```
 ├──datas
 │   ├── data